jayalbo/Agora-Conversational-AI-Coding-Assistant-DEMO/README.md

 - Green when active, red when muted
 - Animated pulse dot when transmitting
 - Doesn't disconnect, just stops audio

+## 🔌 MCP (Model Context Protocol) Support

+**Experimental Feature** - The app supports connecting to MCP servers to extend the AI's capabilities with external tools.

+### Supported MCP Servers

+- **GitHub**: Search repositories, issues, pull requests, and code
+- **SerpAPI**: Web search capabilities
+- **Custom MCP Servers**: Any MCP-compatible server

+### How to Use

+1. Click "Settings" in the top-right corner
+2. Scroll to the "MCP (Model Context Protocol)" section
+3. Click "+ Add MCP"
+4. Enter:
+   - **Name**: A friendly name (e.g., "Github")
+   - **Address**: The MCP server URL (e.g., `https://api.githubcopilot.com/mcp/`)
+   - **Credentials**: API key or token if required
+5. Click "Save Credentials"

+When MCP servers are configured, the AI will automatically use available tools when relevant.
+For example, if you ask about GitHub repositories, it will use GitHub MCP tools to fetch real-time information.

+> **Note**: MCP integration is experimental.
+Ensure your MCP server is accessible and properly configured.

 ## 🚢 Deployment